Updated on 29/04/2022

 Savings is a fundamental activity for many Italians.
 From the latest surveys, it seems that Italians are leaders in Europe when it comes to private savings.
-This is confirmed by the ninth edition of the European Consumer Payment Report for 2021, which shows that 84% of Italians set aside a percentage of their salary every month, compared to a European average of 78%.
+This is confirmed by the ninth edition of the European Consumer Payment Report, for the year 2021, in which it is noted that 84% of Italians set aside a percentage of their salary each month, compared to a European average of 78%.

-The main reasons are for “unexpected expenses” or pessimism about the future, especially when in the context of aging and pensions.
-This pessimism has grown due to the recent health crisis caused by Covid-19.
+The main reason is the so-called “unexpected expenses” or pessimism about the future, especially when it comes to old age and pensions.
+Pessimism that has grown further due to the recent health crisis.

 The pandemic is good for savings and bad for the economy